 It is as security for the buyer.
 Following the acceptance of the offer by the seller, no other offer may be accepted by the seller, even though another potential buyer offers a higher price, this as long as the agreements of the accepted offer will not have been completed in the specified time limit.

-US brokers often insist to collect an amount of 10% of the selling price before they present the offer to the seller.
+US brokers often insist on collecting an amount of 10% of the selling price before they present the offer to the seller.
 If a broker in Florida is too insistent saying Florida law requires the 10%, it is perhaps because he has not recently consulted the “Florida Yacht and Ship Brokers’ Act” or another law on the subject.
-American brokers are accustomed to work a certain way, with their own forms but this does not mean that Canadians have to automatically adhere to their habits.
+American brokers are accustomed to work in a certain way, with their own forms but this does not mean that Canadians have to automatically adhere to their habits.

 MAIN CLAUSES IN A PURCHASE OFFER

 The INSPECTION AND EVALUATION clause of an offer clause covers the quality and the condition of the vessel and of her equipment following a survey in and out of the water, a mechanic verification, a sea trial (water test), etc. The results must be at the full satisfaction of the buyer.
 This subject is covered in more details in Marine Capsule no8, Survey and inspection

 Description of the equipment sold with the vessel.
 This is a check list used at the taking of possession and a good help should an eventual claim be filled at an insurer

 Credit approval.
 This will be discussed in Marine Capsule no. 9, Marine credit

 Mechanic of payment and money transfers.
 Is there any creditor to pay, bank, marinas, repairers ?